 For each activity, included in the Jungfrau Pass, I will let you know whether it is included in the winter or summer pass (or even both).

 JUNGFRAU PASS – 5 DAYS *

-You have to decide on the duration of your Jungfrau Pass – if you buy a ticket for 5 days +, then it will also have free boat cruises on Lake Thun and Lake Brienz included.
+You have to decide on the duration of your Jungfrau Pass.
+The shortetst duration of a pass is 3 days.
+However, if you buy a ticket for at least 5 days, then it will also have free boat cruises on Lake Thun and Lake Brienz included.

 WHERE CAN I BUY A JUNGFRAU PASS?

 You can buy the ticket online at the official website, via GetYourGuide (my favorite website for booking tours and services because of their amazing support and generous cancellation policy which the official website does not have), or on spot in the Jungfrau Region.
 There are different places where you can buy it – either in one of their ticket sales or even at a machine.